ScS - Modern Slavery Act Statement- Updated February 2021

 • Clear obligations to comply and implement controls to prevent modern slavery.

 • Ensuring all employment shall be voluntary.

 • Provision of an employment contract confirming the employee’s right to leave work and the ability to terminate employment upon expiry of reasonable notice.

 Over the next 12 months we will:

-- Review modern slavery assessments within our supply chain to increase oversight and detect risk of modern slavery and where necessary, increase the scope of audits to higher risk suppliers.
+• Review modern slavery assessments within our supply chain to increase oversight and detect risk of modern slavery and where necessary, review the scope of audits to higher risk suppliers.